digitalservicebund/uptime-monitor/README.md

 - Powered by: [Upptime](https://github.com/upptime/upptime)
 - Code: [MIT](./LICENSE) © [DigitalService GmbH des Bundes](https://digitalservice.bund.de)
 - Data in the `./history` directory: [Open Database License](https://opendatacommons.org/licenses/odbl/1-0/)

+## Opsgenie Integration

+Upptime will create a new issue if the page is down.
+For example: "service.justiz.de is down".
+To add an Opsgenie trigger for a service you need to add a new workflow under .github/workflows/ that will be executed when a new issue is created.
+An implementation can be found at: .github/workflows/service.justiz.de-opsgenie-trigger.yml.
+To get an API key in OpsGenie you have to add an API integration in the corresponding team with the following option: "Create and Update Access" and add the new api key to the github secrets.